-For us, afternoon activities are ‘co-curricular,’ not ‘extra-curricular’.
-That’s because lessons learned outside the classroom are important – often more important than those learned inside.
+Maru-a-Pula’s afternoon programme is called ‘SPE’: made up of Service, Physical and Enrichment activities.
+These activities are ‘co-curricular,’ not ‘extra-curricular’.
+That’s because lessons learned outside the classroom are often more important than those learned inside.

-- Feed elderly and destitute families, or children who would otherwise miss out on a lunchtime meal.
-We deliver and serve food — and wash up afterwards! — often raising funds to buy the necessary provisions
+- Feed destitute families at Tlalemo and Old Naledi.
+We deliver and serve food — and wash up afterwards! — often raising funds to buy the necessary provisions.

-For other students, MaP Service means staying on campus to:
+For other students, Service means staying on campus to:

-- Help peers with their studies or by counselling them
+- Help peers with their studies in Maths, French, Accounts and Computers

-- Assist teachers and technicians in academic departments or in the library
+- Assist teachers and technicians in the science labs and the library.

-- Plan activities to make new students feel welcome
+- Plan orientation activities to make new students feel welcome.

-- Write articles or take photos for our newsletters and Yearbook
+- Write articles or take photos for newsletters.

-The Physical programme includes aerobics, badminton, karate, yoga, squash, table tennis, tag rugby and dance whether it be contemporary, Latin American or traditional African.
+The non-competitive Physical programme includes aerobics, yoga, squash, golf and dance of all kinds including Hip Hop, Korean Pop, Ball Room and Bollywood (Indian).
 The list of activities grows and changes as student interests dictate.

-All this is in addition to our champion basketball and rugby teams along with robust training and teams in swimming, cricket, football, athletics, netball, and tennis.
+All this is in addition to our highly competitive teams in athletics, basketball, cricket, football, netball, rugby, softball, swimming, tennis and volleyball.

 There is something for everyone in our SPE Programme.
 We welcome new ideas and involvement from all quarters, including parents and the wider community.